lucapette/deloominator/README.md

 ## What the heck is a deluminator?

-I am a huge fun of Harry Potter so I picked the [deluminator](https://en.wikipedia.org/wiki/Magical_objects_in_Harry_Potter#Deluminator_.28Put-Outer.29), one of my favourite magical devices from the series.
+We are fans of Harry Potter so we picked the [deluminator](https://en.wikipedia.org/wiki/Magical_objects_in_Harry_Potter#Deluminator_.28Put-Outer.29), one of out favourite magical devices from the series.
 It can be used as an homing device.

 # Code of Conduct